4 Opportunities to Shore Up the World's Coastal Ecosystems and Communities

-Increasing the extent and improving the condition of critical coastal habitats through at-scale restoration, ensuring the re-establishment of natural coastal and hydrological processes.
+- Increasing the extent and improving the condition of critical coastal habitats through restoration, ensuring the re-establishment of natural coastal and hydrological processes.

 2. Enhance Community Resilience, Equity and Access

-Incorporating Indigenous and local knowledge in planning and decision-making processes to ensure that these processes are inclusive and equitable.
+- Incorporating Indigenous and local knowledge in planning and decision-making processes to ensure they are inclusive and equitable.

 3. Mitigate Impacts of Terrestrial and Extractive Activities on Coastal Ecosystems

-Manage urban and agricultural water use, as well as upstream catchment diversions and dams, to ensure that freshwater flow and sediment supply is maintained to the coast.
+- Manage urban and agricultural water use, as well as upstream catchment diversions and dams, to ensure that freshwater flow and sediment supply are maintained to the coast.

 4. Advance Sustainable, Climate-ready Blue Infrastructure

-By harnessing the power of nature and using blue systems such as reefs, wetlands and mangroves to complement grey infrastructure, these services can be provided at a lower cost with greater benefits.
+By harnessing the power of nature and using blue systems such as reefs, wetlands and mangroves to complement grey infrastructure, these services can be provided at a lower cost than grey infrastructure alone and with greater benefits.
 This is especially true for coastal zones where most people live and have businesses.

-There are affordable, feasible solutions to the threats that coastal ecosystems face that will enhance the resilience of coastal ecosystems, restore coastal integrity and empower a just economic recovery.
+There are affordable, feasible solutions to the threats coastal ecosystems face that will enhance ecosystem resilience, restore coastal integrity and improve equity.
 Achieving this will require all elements of society to actively promote and implement these solutions.